numzapapp/numzapapp.github.io/index.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at numzapapp@gmail.com.
+If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at <numzapapp [at] gmail.com>.